Sheikhharis50/Sheikhharis50/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sheikhharis50&count_private=true&show_icons=true&theme=dracula&show_owner=true&hide=html,hack&langs_count=7&layout=compact)](https://github.com/Sheikhharis50)

-Furthermore, i have worked on tons of projects, usually we use [BitBucket](https://bitbucket.org/) for most of the Projects, Github is used often for some projects i am working on for learning and freelauncing.
+Furthermore, i have worked on tons of projects, usually we use [BitBucket](https://bitbucket.org/) for most of the Projects, Github is used often for some projects i am working on for learning and freelauncing but majority are Private repositories.

 <!---
 Sheikhharis50/Sheikhharis50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.